Bin4ry/deejayeye-modder/Readme.md

 ### URLs patching

-two new tools designed for that purpose instead of the old patching way search_urls.sh and url_patcher.sh both take one argument which is the name of the decompiled directory
+Two new tools designed for that purpose instead of the old patching way search_urls.sh and url_patcher.sh
+Both take one argument which is the name of the decompiled directory.

-search_urls.sh generate some config files in __MODDED_APK_OUT__/urls/subdir_with_name_of_workdir the file fogged_urls.txt and unfogged_urls.txt can (must) be edited, changing the first column to enable / disable further application by the second script : the default files DO NOT DISABLE any url in order not to break the app.
+Search_urls.sh generate some config files in __MODDED_APK_OUT__/urls/subdir_with_name_of_workdir The file fogged_urls.txt and unfogged_urls.txt can (must) be edited, changing the first column to enable / disable further application by the second script: the default files DO NOT DISABLE any url in order not to break the app.
 The files must be edited to goOffline (or partially offline)

 url_patcher.sh applies the patching prepared in __MODDED_APK_OUT__/urls/subdir_with_name_of_workdir